-- 2. Non-Approved mode of operation can be invoked through the CM Application or via the management console.
-Upon changing to FIPS approved mode or to the non-Approved mode the module will automatically erase and restart. - i.
-Navigate to the FIPS PUB 140-2 setting in Management-Access tab within the CM Application and SET the Disable FIPS PUB 140-2 Mode checkbox - OR - - ii.
-Login via the front panel management console and execute the console command e.g. "CN6100> fips off".
-See Figure 14 for details. - 2.
-Upon restart, the FIPS mode state can be checked using the CM Application or management console.
+Configuring the CN6000 Series into non-Approved mode of operation can be achieved using the CM remote management application or the local console via CLI.
+Once the change is affected the module will automatically erase and restart:

+- 1. Navigate to the FIPS PUB 140-2 setting in Management-Access tab within the CM Application and SET the Disable FIPS PUB 140-2 Mode checkbox - OR - - 2.
+Login via the front panel management console and execute the console command e.g. "CN6100 Encryptor> fips off".
+See Figure 17 for details.

+Upon restart, the FIPS mode state can be checked using the remote management application or local console.